Preston Tucker: Tucker Corporation and the 1948 Tucker Sedan (1944–1947)

 To finalize the design, Tucker hired the New York design firm J. Gordon Lippincott to create an alternate body.
 Only the front end and horizontal taillight bar designs were retained for the final car.
-A sports car varianr of the Tucker 48, the Tucker Talisman, was sketched as well but never left the drawing board.
+A sports car variant of the Tucker 48, the Tucker Talisman, was sketched as well but never left the drawing board.

 To diversify his corporation, Tucker imported Italian engineer Secondo Campini, who was well known and respected in the aviation industry.
 He was put in charge of pursuing a United States Air Force development contract, hoping to use Tucker's huge Chicago factory to someday build more than just cars.
 Campini and Tucker also began developing plans for a gas turbine-powered car to be produced by Tucker.

 The Tucker Export Corporation was also formed, based in New York, which was established as an entity to manage worldwide sales of Tucker's cars.
 Headed by Tucker's long-time friend, Colombian Max Garavito, distributorships were set up internationally, including South America and South Africa.

 Tucker assembled a group of automotive industry leaders for Tucker Corporation, including: